enRose/ThePerpetualLearner/clean-code/intent-revealing.md

 ## The motivation

-We used to write code then have the code documented on a separate text file to explain what the code does.
+We used to write code then have the code documented on a separate text file explains what the code does.

 Somewhere in the past, we realised the very reason we write source code documenation is to knowledge transfer to other humans who read our code later in the future.
 Since source code is simply just English written in a different way, so why don't we write our code just as a explainatary document.